Hans-Jürgen Dörner: Playing career

-Dörner's playing career began in 1960 with amateur club BSG Energie WAMA Görlitz.
+Dörner's playing career began in his hometown of Görlitz in 1960 with amateur club BSG Energie WAMA Görlitz, and then BSG Motor WAMA Görlitz.
 He joined Dynamo Dresden in 1968 where he won five first division DDR-Oberliga titles and five FDGB-Pokale (East German Cup), twice winning the DDR-Oberliga and FDGB-Pokal double.
 He captained Dynamo Dresden from 1977 until his retirement, and is the club's most decorated captain.
 He was voted the team's greatest player ever in 1999.

 During his time at Dynamo Dresden, the club finished outside the top three in the DDR-Oberliga only once, which was a seventh place finish in the 1982–83 season.

 He captained the team to their best European seasons, twice reaching the quarter finals of the European Clubs' Champions Cup in 1977 and 1979.
 He also guided his team to quarter finals in the 1975–76 UEFA Cup and both the 1984–85 and the 1985–86 UEFA Cup Winners' Cup.
 This was seen as a great success against teams from Europe's big leagues.
 Dörner scored an amazing 65 goals in 392 top-flight games for Dynamo Dresden, a record for a defender in the DDR-Oberliga.

 He was capped 96 times for East Germany, winning a gold medal as a vital part of that country's Olympic team at the 1976 Montreal Olympics.